Technology brokering: History

 The first examples of technology brokering can be found as early as 1876 with Thomas Edison in his Menlo Park laboratory.
 In six years, this lab procured over 400 patents.

-Henry Ford is another great inventor in history who understood the power of combining past solutions to create a new one.
-He is famous for the model T automobile and the assembly line, but Ford himself stated that:
+Henry Ford is famous for the Model T automobile and the assembly line, but Ford himself stated that:

 "I invented nothing new.
 I simply assembled into a car the discoveries of other men behind whom were centuries of work….Had I worked fifty or ten or even five years before, I would have failed.
 So it is with every new thing.
 Progress happens when all the factors that make for it are ready, and then it is inevitable.
 To teach that a comparatively few men are responsible for the greatest forward steps of mankind is the worst sort of nonsense."

-The knowledge of recombinant innovation is alive and thriving today.
-Companies such as IDEO can easily have their processes compared to Edison's operations of the Menlo Park laboratory.
-IDEO is arguably one of the largest and most successful design firms of the current times.
-Since its founding in 1978, it has created 3,000 new products in over 40 industries.
-Working amidst several different industries is a large factor of success in technology brokering.
-The more industries that firms are involved in, the broader their understanding of different technologies will be.
-CEO of IDEO David Kelley has this to say about working in many different fields:
+Companies such as IDEO have their processes compared to Edison's operations of the Menlo Park laboratory.
+Since IDEO's founding in 1978, it has created 3,000 new products in over 40 industries.
+CEO of IDEO David Kelley stated about working in many different fields:

 "Working with companies in such dissimilar industries as medical instruments, furniture, toys and computers has given us a broad view of the latest technologies available and has taught us how to do quality product development and how to do it quickly and efficiently."